-It is generally recommended that you wait six months-two years after cancer treatment before trying to get pregnant.
+It is generally recommended that you wait six months to five years after cancer treatment before trying to get pregnant.
 You may ask, “Why should I wait?”
 After a six-month cycle, the eggs damaged by chemotherapy or radiation will have had time to leave your body.

 Two additional factors to consider when planning a family after cancer are cancer recurrence and overall health.
 The likelihood of cancer recurrence is much higher in the first two years after treatment.
 Ultimately, your health care team will best advise you on the appropriate time for you to wait to ensure you are as healthy as possible based on your own health and particular diagnosis.